-For servers using GTIDs (supported by MySQL Server 5.6 and after; see Setting Up Replication Using GTIDs on how to enable servers to use GTIDs):
+For servers using GTIDs (see Setting Up Replication Using GTIDs on how to enable servers to use GTIDs):

-- Take a full backup of the source and then use, for example, the copy-back-and-apply-log command, to restore the backup and the log files to the right directories on a new GTID-enabled replica and prepare the data. - 2.
+- 1. Take a full backup of the source and then use, for example, the copy-back-and-apply-log command, to restore the backup and the log files to the right directories on a new GTID-enabled replica and prepare the data. - 2.
 Edit the my.cnf file of the new replica and put skip-slave-start and event_scheduler=off (if the source uses the Event Scheduler) under the [mysqld] section. - 3.
 Start the new replica server. - 4.
 Connect to the replica server with the mysql client.
 Then, execute the following statement to reset the binary log:

-'''

 mysql> RESET MASTER;

-'''